Narmada through Legends and History

 The Kalchuris era

 Perhaps the most important period in the political history of Narmadakhand came during the Kalchuri era.
 This era itself is marked with a discontinuity and is studied in two distinct phases with a gap of more than a century in between.
 We first know of the Kalchuris of Mahishmati and later the Kalchuris of Tripuri.
 Later there were short-lived and minor branches like that of Kalchuris of Ratanpur in Chhattisgarh who established a major Devi temple at Ratanpur, which is still visited by thousands of people.
-Later from Ratanpur they shifted their capital to a village a little south called Raipur (which continued to develop and is a thriving city at present that serves as the capital of Chhattisgarh.
+Later from Ratanpur they shifted their capital a little southward to a village called Raipur, which continued to develop and is now thriving city that serves as the capital of Chhattisgarh.

 The earliest Kalchuri clan ruled from Mahishmati (most likely Maheshwar in Khargone district of Madhya Pradesh, though there are scholars and also popular opinion that Mandla in eastern Madhya Pradesh was the Mahishmati that acted as the base of the Kalchuris.
 Three prominent rulers of this lineage were Krishnaraja, Shankargana and Buddharaja.
 After Buddharaja, this dynasty appears to have faded into insignificance, quite possibly because of subjugation by the Chalukyas and also flourishing of other kingdoms like the Parmars in western Narmadakhand.